johnalison/obsidian-notes/Journal/24 April 2025 Thursday.md

 - Wes did not get Lederman... presentation not good
 - Maybe need to update my letter to address this issue

+# Reviewing Steves Talk
+-  **Single-Point Adjustment (SPA)**.
+An SPA is a formal EVMS “reset” that brings Planned, Earned and Actual cost to the same value on the cut-off date so CPI and SPI restart at 1.00.
+- **Estimate Uncertainty (EU)** set-aside (contingency) for that labour.
+For completed work this is zero.
+- $176.94 M total BAC and the $14.82M
+-